Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: LR-BPDN Algorithm

-By Theorem~\ref{thm:genFact} and Corollary~\ref{cor:genLasso}, any local solution to this problem corresponds to a local solution of the true LASSO problem, subject to a rank constraint on $X$.
-For any convex $\rho$, every local minimum of~\eqref{LASSO} is also a global minimum, though it is not necessarily unique.
-When the rank of the factors $L$ and $R$ is smaller than the rank of the optimal LASSO solution, the algorithm looks for local minima of the rank-constrained LASSO problem.
+By Theorem~\ref{thm:genFact} and Corollary~\ref{cor:genLasso}, any local solution to this problem corresponds to a local solution of the true LASSO problem, \black{subject to a rank constraint $\mathrm{rank}(X)\leq k$. } \black{We use solution $X = LR^T$ reconstructed from~\eqref{subproblem} to evaluate both $v(\tau)$ and its derivative $v'(\tau)$.} \black{When the rank of $L, R$ is large enough, a local minimum of~\eqref{subproblem} corresponds to a local minimum of~\eqref{TrueValue}, and for any convex $\rho$, every local minimum of~\eqref{LASSO} is also a global minimum.
+When the rank of the factors $L$ and $R$ is smaller than the rank of the optimal LASSO solution, the algorithm looks for local minima of the rank-constrained LASSO problem. } \black{Unfortunately, we cannot guarantee that the solutions we find are local minima for~\eqref{subproblem}, rather than simply stationary points.
+Nonetheless, this approach works quickly and reliably in practice, as we show in our experiments.}

-The problem~\eqref{subproblem} is optimized using the spectral projected gradient algorithm.
+Problem~\eqref{subproblem} is optimized using the spectral projected gradient algorithm.
 The gradient is easy to compute, and the projection requires rescaling all entries of $L,R$ by a single value, which is fast, simple, and parallelizable.

-To evaluate $v'(\tau)$, we use the formula~\eqref{value_fcn_der}, treating $X = LR^T$ as a matrix in its own right.
-This requires computing the largest singular value of
+\black{ To evaluate $v'(\tau)$, we use the formula~\eqref{value_fcn_der} for the Newton step corresponding to the original (convex) problem in $X$; this requires computing the spectral norm (largest singular value) of